replicatedhq/hugo-algolia/README.md

 hugo-algolia -toml
 ```

+#### A note about duplicated index entries and objectIDs

+Algolia assigns each entry in the index an objectID.
+It uses this attribute as primary key for an entry.
+If you want to update an entry, you must send the objectID for the entry you want to update.
+To prevent duplicated content, this package uses the page's URI as objectID.
+This way, you can generate the index as many times as you want and Algolia will only index content that has changed.
+If you want to override an objectID for an entry, you can especify it in the frontmatter.

 # License
 This project is based on the lunr plugin from https://github.com/dgrigg/hugo-lunr, but adapted for use with the Algolia search engine.
 It is under the ISC License.